 -

 Pit optimization can generate large pits that would have a long mine life.
-However one doesn’t know the metal prices far into the future.
-Therefore think about the need for precision in the initial optimizations.
+However one doesn’t really know the metal prices far into the future.
+So will that final pit ever get mined, or might it even be larger than shown.

 -

-Pit optimization is done at the start of a study, so one doesn’t have the detailed operating costs yet.
-Therefore one has to use rough estimates for future costs and possibly even assume preliminary process recoveries.
+Pit optimization is typically done at the start of a study, so one doesn’t have the detailed operating costs yet.
+The size of the project may be unknown and one has to use rough estimates for future costs and possibly even assume preliminary process recoveries.

 -

-Operating costs will change in the future, and the optimization is just a snapshot using current information.
+Operating costs will also change in the future, and the optimization step is just a snapshot using current information.

 -